 Basic principles of managerial accounting, fund accounting, budgeting, cash flow analysis, expenditure control, long-range financial planning, audits, and grants and contracts are studied, as applied to nonprofit institutions.

-SBNM 5412 – Technology and Production
+SBNM 5412 – Operations and Supply Chain Management

 SBNM 5413 – Project Management